ackrep-org/ackrep-org.github.io/README.md

 This repo contains the sources (markdown-content, themes, download files), and the built result of the ackrep landing page.

+The rendered page is available at: <https://ackrep-org.github.io> and <http://ackrep.org> (https certificate yet in progress).

 ## How to built

 ### Preparation